gthompson30/blog/markdown/12tet.md

 Looking at the above graph, it's a lot less obvious where the 330 Hz and 429 Hz frequencies that comprise it are.
 There certainly seems to be some oscillation going on, but at this small scale, it's difficult to point to any specific repeated patterns that indicate component frequencies.
 Likewise, when you hear this waveform, it's difficult for your brain to process it as two frequencies rather than as one confusing waveform.
 According to scientists, the exact way that your brain parses a waveform and identifies (or fails to identify) its component frequencies is partially handled by hair cells on the cochlea -- although it's still a very mysterious process that's not entirely understood to this day.
 You can read more about that [hear](https://www.nih.gov/news-events/nih-research-matters/hearing-different-frequencies) (haha it's a pun).

 The bottom line is that harmonies that have more easily identifiable oscillations sound "better" to humans.
-These harmonies tend to have frequency ratios that, when simplified, can be expressed as a ratio of two small integers (a 2:1 ratio sounds a lot better than a 13:10).
+These harmonies tend to have frequency ratios that can be expressed as a ratio of two small integers (a 2:1 ratio sounds a lot better than a 13:10).

 What other frequency ratios would sound good?
 A 3:2 ratio (330 Hz and 495 Hz in this case) would, because just like a 2:1 harmony, it's a simple integer ratio.
 Take a listen: